jmd-dk/concept/_sources/troubleshooting.rst.txt

 If you are still struggling, it is possible that the cluster configuration just do not play nicely with the current MPI implementation in use.
-If you installed CO\ *N*\ CEPT using one of the MPI implementations present on the cluter, try again, using another preinstalled MPI library.
+If you installed CO\ *N*\ CEPT using one of the MPI implementations present on the cluster, try again, using another preinstalled MPI library.
 If you let CO\ *N*\ CEPT install its own MPI, try switching from MPICH to OpenMPI or vice versa (i.e. set ``mpi=openmpi`` or ``mpi=mpich`` when installing CO\ *N*\ CEPT, as described under :doc:`installation`).